zaiba6/Machine-Learning-projects/Kohonen Self Organizing Maps/README.md

 # Self-Organizing Map (SOM) Clustering with Kohonen's Algorithm <br>

-## Overview
 This Python script implements Kohonen's Self-Organizing Map (SOM) clustering algorithm to partition a synthetic dataset into distinct clusters.
 The generated clusters are visualized in a 3D space, where data points are coloured based on their assigned clusters, and centroids are marked with black 'X' markers.

 ## Dependencies
-NumPy: Used for efficient array manipulation.
+NumPy: Used for efficient array manipulation. <br>
 Matplotlib: Employed for data visualization.

 ## Project Details